 Some recent activities

-Current project: A study of of the rhetorical discourse of slavery in antebellum America, centered upon the figures of Ralph Waldo Emerson and Frederick Douglass; 2) editing a scholarly edition of James Fenimore Cooper's The Redskins for the MLA approved Cooper Edition.
+Current projects: 1) a study of of the rhetorical discourse of slavery in antebellum America, centered upon the figures of Ralph Waldo Emerson and Frederick Douglass; 2) editing a scholarly edition of James Fenimore Cooper's The Redskins for the MLA approved Cooper Edition.

 "Two Views of Frederick Douglass and the Importance of Rochester, NY," a paper given at the Northeast Modern Language Association, Rochester, NY, March 2012.